dzenthai/cryptora/README.md

 ## **Description**

-**Cryptora** is a professional-grade Spring Boot application that performs real-time technical analysis of cryptocurrency markets using data from the Binance API.
+**Cryptora** is a Spring Boot application that performs real-time technical analysis of cryptocurrency markets using data from the Binance API.
 The service employs advanced technical indicators including Simple/Exponential Moving Averages (SMA/EMA), Relative Strength Index (RSI), and Average True Range (ATR) to generate actionable trading signals with comprehensive market state assessment.

 ---

 ## **Disclaimer**